cph-cachet/carp_studies_app/docs/app_store_deployment_pipeline.md

         working-directory: android

 These commands look for a `Fastfile` which should be located under `android/fastlane/`.
-If changes were pushed into master then `fastlane release` is called, otherwise `fastlane promote_internal_to_closed` is called, but that combination of test tracks can be changed to anything and is arbitrary.
+If changes were pushed into master then `fastlane release` is called, otherwise `fastlane promote_internal_to_closed` is called, but that combination of test tracks (internal, closed) can be changed to anything and is arbitrary.

         - if: github.ref == 'refs/heads/master'
             run: fastlane release